apache/drill/_docs/performance-tuning/query-plans-and-tuning/050-sort-based-and-hash-based-memory-constrained-operators.md

 Spillable operators write data to a temporary work area on disk when they cannot process all of the data in memory.
 The default location of the temporary work area is `/tmp/drill/spill` on the local file system.

-The `/tmp/drill/spill` directory should suffice for small workloads or examples, however it is highly recommended that you redirect the default spill location to a location with enough disk space to support spilling for large workloads.
+The `/tmp/drill/spill` directory should suffice for small workloads or examples; however, you should redirect the default spill location to a location with enough disk space to support spilling for large workloads.

 **Note:** Spilled data may require more space than the table referenced in the query that is spilling the data.
 For example, when the underlying table is compressed (Parquet), or when the operator received data joined from multiple tables.